-The global medical marijuana market is projected to expand by a compound annual growth rate (CAGR) of more than 20% through 2027, according to Data Bridge Market Research.
-That means an $82 billion in six years, and it's ripe for the picking.
-Much of this growth will be in the U.S., where 35 states have already legalized medical cannabis and more are on the way.
+The global medical marijuana market is projected to grow at an annualized rate of almost 18% through 2028, according to Data Bridge Market Research.
+Much of this growth will likely be in the U.S., where 37 states have already legalized medical cannabis.
 Medical cannabis products sold in the U.S. include dried flower, vaping concentrates, cannabis-infused edibles, and topical products such as lotion.

 Top medical marijuana stocks